reganwillis/Vector-Multiplication/README.md

 ## Installation and Use

-You can run this program on any computer or virtual machine with a Linux kernel.
+This code was written for C++11.
+You can run this program on any machine with a C++ compiler.
+If you don't have a C++ compiler on your machine, you could also use an online [C++ compiler](http://cpp.sh/9bkxlj).

-In the command prompt navigate to the folder where the program was downloaded and type:
+To use a C++ compiler from your machine, navigate in the command prompt to the folder where the program is and type:

 __g++ -Wall -std=c++11 largeNumberMultiplication.cpp__

 This will compile the code so it is executable.
 The default name for the executable file will be a.out so you can type __./a.out__ to run the program.
 You will see a cursor running and will be able to input two numbers in the form of __x\*y__.
-This programming does not check for valid input so you will need to type the input with no spaces or non-integer character and ensuring the multiplication sign is in the middle.
+This program does not check for valid input so you will need to type the input with no spaces or non-integer character and ensuring the multiplication sign is in the middle.
 The input should be entered with the larger number on the left side.

 example: